 Ryder Cup 2027: When and where is next for Team Europe vs Team USA?
 Dates, venue, captains, format for centenary edition

-The Ryder Cup alternates between Europe and the USA every two years; 2025 edition is at Bethpage Black in New York; tournament heads to Ireland next for centenary
+The Ryder Cup alternates between Europe and the USA every two years; 2025 edition was at Bethpage Black in New York; tournament heads to Ireland next for centenary

-The 2025 Ryder Cup is heading towards as thrilling conclusion as Team Europe seek a record-breaking win - but the details have already been confirmed for the 2027 edition.
+The 2025 Ryder Cup was won by Team Europe after a thrilling victory over Team USA -and the details have already been confirmed for the 2027 edition.

 When is the next Ryder Cup?